emacsmirror/turtles/README.md

 ## Status

 Version 2.0.0 was just released.
-Please depend on that tag.
+Please depend on that tag or the branch 2.0.

 Since this is a library, versioning matters: This project follows [Semantic Versioning 2.0.0](https://semver.org/), that is, versions